 - Tap on the health Details

-- Add your personal details like Age, Height and weight
+- Add your details like Age, Height, and weight

 - Tap Done

-This information will be used by your Apple Watch to calculate all the burned calories.
+Your Apple Watch uses this information to calculate all the burned calories.
 An affordable digital smart scale will do.

-If you are pursuing a weight loss program and want to closely monitor your weight and make sure that it is synced up with the Apple Watch in order to report accurate calories, you may want to explore getting a smart weight scale that is compliant with Apple Health.
+If you are pursuing a weight loss program and want to closely monitor your weight and ensure that it is synced up with the Apple Watch to report accurate calories, you may want to explore getting a smart weight scale compliant with Apple Health.

-We hope you enjoyed this short article around understanding and managing calorie related information on your Apple Watch.
-Please let us know if you have any questions or if you would like to share a tip or two.
+We hope you enjoyed this short article about understanding and managing calorie-related information on your Apple Watch.
+Please let us know if you have any questions or want to share a tip.